Solone Tablets is a brand of medicine containing the active ingredient prednisolone (corticosteroids (oral and injectable)).

 The active ingredient is called prednisolone.

 Prednisolone belongs to a group of medicines called corticosteroids.

-Corticosteroids are used to help reduce inflammation in the body or to suppress the immune system in the body, when a disease may be due to an auto-immune reaction (where your body fights against itself).
+Corticosteroids are used to help reduce inflammation in your body or suppress your immune system, when a disease may be due to an auto-immune reaction (where your body fights against itself).

 What SOLONE is used for

 SOLONE is used to treat a number of medical conditions.

 Your doctor will be able to help decide if SOLONE is suitable for your condition.

 Ask your doctor if you have any questions about why SOLONE has been prescribed for you.